learn-academy-2022-golf/database-challenges/pgadmin-anthony-kent.md

 -ORDER BY density DESC

 Which is the smallest country by area?
+(HINT: .4)

+-SELECT name, surfacearea
+-FROM country
+-ORDER BY surfacearea
+-LIMIT 1

-(HINT: .4) Which is the smallest country by population?
+Which is the smallest country by population?
 (HINT: 50)?

+-SELECT name, population
+-FROM country
+-WHERE population != 0
+-ORDER BY population
+-LIMIT 1

 Which is the biggest country by area?
+(HINT: 1.70754e+07)

+-SELECT name, surfacearea
+-FROM country
+-ORDER BY surfacearea desc
+-LIMIT 1

+Which is the biggest country by population?
+(HINT: 1277558000)

+-SELECT name, population
+-FROM country
+-ORDER BY population desc
+-LIMIT 1

-(HINT: 1.70754e+07) Which is the biggest country by population?
-(HINT: 1277558000) Who is the most influential head of state measured by population?
+Who is the most influential head of state measured by population?
 (HINT: Jiang Zemin)

+-SELECT name, population, headofstate
+-FROM country
+-ORDER BY population DESC

-Subqueries: WITH
+- Subqueries: WITH

   Of the countries with the top 10 gnp, which has the smallest population?
+(HINT: Canada)

+-SELECT name, gnp, population
+-FROM country
+-ORDER BY gnp DESC
+-LIMIT 10)
+-SELECT name, gnp, population
+-FROM top_gnp
+-ORDER BY population
+-LIMIT 1

-(HINT: Canada) Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
+Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
 (HINT: Svalbard and Jan Mayen)

+WITH least_pop AS(
+-SELECT name, population, surfacearea
+-FROM country
+-WHERE population !=0
+-ORDER BY population
+-LIMIT 10)

 Aggregate Functions: GROUP BY
 Which region has the highest average gnp?
+(HINT: North America)

+-SELECT continent, AVG(gnp)
+-FROM country
+-GROUP BY continent
+-ORDER BY AVG(gnp) DESC
+-LIMIT 1

-(HINT: North America) Who is the most influential head of state measured by surface area?
-(HINT: Elisabeth II) What is the average life expectancy for all continents?
+Who is the most influential head of state measured by surface area?
+(HINT: Elisabeth II)

+-SELECT SUM(surfacearea), headofstate,
+-FROM country
+-GROUP BY headofstate
+-ORDER BY SUM(surfacearea) DESC

+What is the average life expectancy for all continents?

+-SELECT AVG(lifeexpectancy), continent
+-FROM country
+-GROUP BY continent
+-ORDER BY AVG(lifeexpectancy) DESC

 What are the most common forms of government?
+(HINT: use count(\*))

+-SELECT governmentform, COUNT (\*)
+-FROM country
+-GROUP BY governmentform
+-ORDER BY count DESC

-(HINT: use count(\*)) How many countries are in North America?
+How many countries are in North America?

+-SELECT continent, COUNT (\*)
+-FROM country
+-WHERE continent = 'North America'
+-GROUP BY continent

 What is the total population of all continents?

+-SELECT continent, SUM(population)
+-FROM country
+-GROUP BY continent
+-ORDER BY SUM(population)

 Stretch Challenges
 Which countries have the letter ‘z’ in the name?
 How many?
 Of the smallest 10 countries by area, which has the biggest gnp?
 (HINT: Macao)